-What do you talk about in marriage counseling?
+What do you talk about in marriage counselling?
 You could talk about dealing with these hurdles in your marriage.
 The guidance of an experienced therapist could make your marriage more fulfilling.
+The marriage counselling guidelines could show you the right track for your marriage.

-With the insights of Senior Consultant Pyschologist Dr. Prashant Bhimani, we have compiled a few necessary goals for marriage counselling.
+With the insights of Senior Consultant Psychologist Dr Prashant Bhimani, we have compiled a few necessary goals for marriage counselling.
+We have talked about the purpose of marriage counselling and how to achieve it.

 How Do You Set Goals For Couples Therapy?

 Counselling itself is an emotional process and should not be taken casually.
-The specific goals for marriage counselling should be carefully laid out in order to begin your journey to a better understanding of your partner and a healthier marriage.
-These goals are practiced and preached by venerable psychologists to help couples navigate through their troubles.
+The specific goals for marriage counselling should be carefully laid out in order to begin your journey to a better understanding of your partner and achieve a healthy marriage.
+These goals are practised and preached by venerable psychologists to help couples navigate through their troubles.

-Different couples deal with different issues.
+Our interview with a couples counsellor revealed different couples deal with different issues.
 Marital counsellors tailor specific goals to specific issues.
 But some goals apply to all.
-There are certain things all couples want to achieve through therapy which mainly includes better communication, attaining problem solving skills or better ways to deal with arguments.
+There are certain things all couples want to achieve through therapy which mainly includes better communication, attaining problem-solving skills or better ways to deal with arguments.

 John and Julie Gottman developed the Gottman Method of marital counselling by doing scientific research on 3000 couples over 40 years.